 I woke up to the knock on the door.
 “Good morning, it’s breakfast time”, the train attendant said.
 Looking at the window, I saw a post indicating that we were in Samburu, a village in Kwale County.

 Breakfast was served from 7:30 am in the restaurant car which was about five cars from my compartment.
 Passengers normally sit in fours.
-I joined a group of three British ladies who were also traveling to North coast.
+I joined a group of three British ladies who were also traveling to the North Coast.
 After a few minutes of introductions and conversations, we were served breakfast.

 After breakfast, I headed back to the compartment and after a while, the attendant came collecting the beddings.
 At this time Zhou and I were recapping on the overnight train experiences.
 He was up for most of the night watching the stars and distant lights from settlements along the railway.
 From Samburu village, we passed through sisal plantations, settlements, and bushlands.
 The temperatures started rising, a sign that we were approaching Mombasa.
 After about an hour the sea was in sight.
 I could see ships from far and the tall coconut trees as the train slowed down.

-The train arrived Mombasa a few minutes after 11:00 am.
+The train arrived at Mombasa a few minutes after 11:00 am.
 The passengers alighted eager to head to their next destinations.
 I exchanged contacts with Zhou and said goodbye to the security officers.
 From that point on, my backpacking journey along the North coast began.

 Train Schedule, Classes, Fare, and Services.

 The train runs on, Monday and Friday from Nairobi to Mombasa, and, Sunday and Wednesday from Mombasa to Nairobi.
 A one-way journey from either destination is about 15 hours though it can be more if there is any delay.
-Note that the fare is at ticket office price.
+Note that the fare is at the ticket office price.
 If you pre-book through a reliable agency it is usually at an extra $10-$15 including meals.

 - This train runs twice a week and can get fully booked so it’s advisable to get your tickets in advance.